HenryXie1/Examples-of-Go-Work-With-Oracle-OCI-Object-Storage/docs/Create-Bucket-and-Upload-Files-Into-Object-Storage.md

 	ctx := context.Background()
 	namespace := getNamespace(ctx, o)
 	if *Bucketname == "" || *Filename =="" {
-	  fmt.Println("No bucketname or No filename is given, upload_file -h to see help") return
+	  fmt.Println("No bucketname or No filename is given, upload_files -h to see help") return
 	  } else {
 	  fmt.Printf("You are going to upload file %s in bucket: %s\n",*Filename,*Bucketname)